robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 `uftpd.verbose_l = 0` to stop control messages again.

 ## Files
-- uftpd.py: Server source file
+- uftpd.py: Server source file for ESP8266 and ESP32 from version='v1.9.3-575 on
 - ftp.py: Simple version of the ftp server, which works in foreground.
-This can be used with the ESP32 port.
+This can be used with all Micorpython versions.
 It terminates when the client closes the session.
 Only a single session is supported by this variant.
 - README.md: This one